4 Beautiful Towns with Street Art and Silo Art in Victoria’s Goldfields

 A great place to sit and relax with a Kookaburra looking on.

 On the side of the Wedderburn Hotel, a Kookaburra looks over you.
-Here you can take a break, enjoy the artwork, and have a meal in the outdoor seating area.
+You can take a break, enjoy the artwork, and eat in the outdoor seating area.

 Soldiers Memorial and Travellers Rest